Last updated

 The hash join operator is a blocking operator.
 It needs to consume all the input data (from both inputs) before emitting the result.

-Even using partitioning, the amount of data that needs to be stored in memory can be high, so the engine tries to protect itself from running out of memory by limiting the number of groups that can be created by the join keys.
+Even using partitioning, the amount of data that needs to be stored in memory can be high, so the engine tries to protect itself from running out of memory by limiting the number of rows that can be emitted from a join operation.

 Type: String